coderepocenter/AxisUtilities/README.md

 **Repeating Step 4:** as many time as needed

-If we have other data sources that are on the same source axis (in this case the same time axis), you could use the same `tc` or `AxisConverter` object that you created before to convert them to your new destination axis:
+If we have other data sources that are on the same source axis (in this case the same time axis), you could use the same `tc` or `AxisRemapper` object that you created before to convert them to your new destination axis:

 ```python
 to_data = tc.average(another_data_field)